Shabeg Singh

-Shabeg Singh, PVSM, AVSM (1 May 1924 – 6 June 1984), was an Indian military officer.
-He had previously served in the British Indian Army and in the Indian Army but later joined the movement of Jarnail Singh Bhindranwale.
+Major General Shabeg Singh, PVSM, AVSM (1 May 1924 – 6 June 1984), was a Sikh Indian military officer-turned militant.
+He had previously served in the British Indian Army followed by the Indian Army, but later joined the movement of Jarnail Singh Bhindranwale.

-He is well known for his involvement in the training of Mukti Bahini volunteers during the Bangladesh Liberation War.
-He had fought in other major wars such as World War II, 1947 Indo-Pak War, Sino-Indian War, and 1965 Indo-Pakistan War.
-Later, Singh joined Sikh movement for rights in Punjab, named Dharam Yudh Morcha.
+Shabeg Singh fought in several wars including World War II, 1947 Indo-Pak War, Sino-Indian War, 1965 Indo-Pakistan War, and notably in the Bangladesh Liberation War in which he trained the Mukti Bahini.
+In 1983, Singh joined Sikh movement for rights in Punjab, named Dharam Yudh Morcha.
+He was killed during Operation Blue Star launched by Indian Army at Golden Temple in 1984.

 Early life and education

-Singh was born in 1924 in Bhangu Jat Sikh family of Khiala village (earlier known as Khiala Nand Singhwala), about 9 mi from the Amritsar-Chogawan road.
+Singh was born in 1924 in Bhangu Jat Sikh family of Khiala village (earlier known as Khiala Nand Singhwala), about 9 mi from the Amritsar-Chogawan Road.
 He was the oldest son of Sardar Bhagwan Singh and Pritam Kaur, and had three brothers and a sister.
 He enrolled in Khalsa College in Amritsar, and later in Government College in Lahore.
 Shabeg was a descendant of Mehtab Singh who was one of two who killed Massa Ranghar after he captured the Golden Temple.